manuelarte/gowasp/README.md

 #### 📝 Mass Assignment

 A detailed explanation of this vulnerability can be found [mass assignment](https://cheatsheetseries.owasp.org/cheatsheets/Mass_Assignment_Cheat_Sheet.html).
-We are going to explote the vulnerability related to the API endpoint [/api/users/signup][signup].
+We are going to exploit the vulnerability related to the API endpoint [/api/users/signup][signup].

 If you check the login endpoint, we see that we are returning a field called `isAdmin`.
-That field is not available in the html form.
+That field is not available in the HTML form.
-But what about if we use the API endpoint.
+But what about if we use the API endpoint?

 ### 2. Login User (POST /users/login)

-We are going to explote the vulnerabilities related to the endpoint to log in a user in [/api/users/login][login].
+We are going to exploit the vulnerabilities related to the endpoint to log in a user in [/api/users/login][login].
 The vulnerability that we are going to check is:

 + [SQL injection](https://owasp.org/www-community/attacks/SQL_Injection)